BronsonBagwell/BronsonBagwell/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

 ### Bronson Bagwell
-- Currently working on several personal projects in order to become more proficient in essential data analysis and science tools.
+- Here you can find some of my personal/School projects I have completed to become more proficient in essential data analysis and science tools.